Deposition Interpreter Services for Interpreted Depositions

-• Not to engage in conversation with the interpreter or ask questions of the interpreter;
+• Not to engage in conversation with the legal interpreter or ask questions of the deposition translator;

 • To answer the question in the speaker’s native language only, not English, even though they may know some English;